hobson/pug-ann/README.md

 ## Introduction

-Artificial Neural Network utilities by and for the PDX Python User Group.
+Artificial Neural Network utilities by and for the PDX Python User Group (PUG).

 ---